CENSORED: IN OREGON, MANAGED HEALTHCARE BANS AN APPROVED OPIOID CONFERENCE PRESENTATION IN REACTION TO EXPOSURE OF MISUSE OF PUBLIC HEALTHCARE FUNDS

 In rural Oregon hard-hit by the opioid crisis, the managed care insurance industry using public healthcare funds to control clinical healthcare practices rejects evidence-based practice and clinical expertise, supports with public funds invalidated practices with no predicted benefit including coerced religious programming, and banned an invited, reviewed and approved professional presentation challenging effectiveness of those practices.

-The presentation (Reducing Harm: Toward a Validated and Integrated Practice Theory and Treatment Model for Problem Substance Use) is a research-based critique of clinical models and practices that have led to the opioid crisis and a national substance use epidemic, with synthesis of most recent primary research toward models for effective treatment, including 37 references and links to primary research and other sources.
-Columbia Pacific Coordinated Care Organization invited, reviewed, and approved the presentation, then banned it weeks later only directly after public release by me of documentation of their misuse of public healthcare funds (see copy of letter from CPCCO legal counsel below).
+The presentation (Reducing Harm: Toward a Validated and Integrated Practice Theory and Treatment Model for Problem Substance Use) is a research-based critique of clinical models and practices that have led to the opioid crisis and drive increasingly lethal national substance use epidemics, with synthesis of most recent primary research toward models for effective treatment, including 37 references and links to primary research and other sources.
+Two Oregon managed care insurance companies – Columbia Pacific Coordinated Care Organization working with Care Oregon under Oregon Health Authority – invited, reviewed, and approved the presentation, then banned it weeks later only directly (days) after public release by me of documentation of their misuse of public healthcare funds (see copy of letter from CPCCO legal counsel below).

 In Oregon, use of Medicaid funds under the ACA to address the opioid crisis by selectively funding treatment approaches – including inextricably linked mental health (MH), primary care (PC) and substance use (SU) services – is controlled by regional Coordinated Care Organizations (CCO) acting as insurance companies and driven by business and medical models of operation.
 In rural Oregon most hard-hit by the opioid crisis those insurance payers include Care Oregon (CO), Columbia Pacific CCO (CPCCO) and Greater Oregon Behavioral Health Inc. (GOBHI, for mental health funds), each taking a central role in determination and dissemination of clinical treatment direction to treatment providers and control of practices through allocation and withholding of public funds for selected treatment models for ACA Medicaid patients.